europ/zssk-ticket-automation/README.md

 #### Optional

 * Help `-h` or `--help`
-  * allowed with any type of option
   * show help message and exit
 * Verbose mode `-v` or `--verbose`
-  * allowed with any type of option
   * explain what is being done
 * Headless browser mode `-H` or `--headless`
   * not allowed with full screen mode